umbraco/UmbracoDocs/10/umbraco-ui-builder/advanced/repositories.md

 ## Accessing a repository in code

-To help with accessing a repository (default or custom) Umbraco UI Builder has an `IKonstruktRepositoryFactory` you can inject into your code base.
+To help with accessing a repository (default or custom) Umbraco UI Builder has an `IRepositoryFactory` you can inject into your code base.
 This includes a couple of factory methods to create the repository instances for you.
 Repositories should only be created via the repository factory as there are some injected dependencies that can only be resolved by Umbraco UI Builder.

-### **IKonstruktRepositoryFactory.GetRepository&lt;TEntity, TId&gt;() : KonstruktRepository&lt;TEntity, TId&gt;**
+### **IRepositoryFactory.GetRepository&lt;TEntity, TId&gt;() : Repository&lt;TEntity, TId&gt;**

 Creates a repository for the given entity type.
 Umbraco UI Builder will search the configuration for the first section/collection with a configuration for the given entity type.
 Then it will use that as a repository configuration.